Injured Workers

 As we dig deeper, we also aim to learn more about several topics in particular.
 These include measuring the unfortunate transition of some injured workers to homelessness, learning more about Comagine and LNI processes for authorization, as well as learning more about HCA’s Health Technology Clinical Committee (HTCC).

 Too often, work injuries can lead to homelessness.
 Washington State is especially challenging in this regard because of high cost of living.
-This transition happens, for example, when financial benefits are terminated following an IME while a workers is medically and practically unable to return to work in spite of the IME report.
+This transition happens, for example, when financial benefits are terminated following an IME while a worker is medically and practically unable to return to work in spite of the IME report.
 Other cases are when time-loss payouts are insufficient to cover bills and financial obligations.
 In our work on homelessness, since we are already looking at records – what can we conclude by correlating our findings with specific record that pertain to work injury instances?

 Comagine Health is the utilization review (UR) contractor for LNI.
 Providers submit certain treatment requests to LNI.
 From there, LNI forwards requests to Comagine.
 In turn, Comagine reviews the requests under various considerations (e.g., medical necessity, appropriateness, cost-effectiveness, etc) and against LNI Treatment Guidelines.
 Then, Comagine provides authorization recommendations to LNI claim managers.